grantjenks/python-runstats/README.rst

 'current' state of the system based on the recent past.
 In these cases exponential statistics come in handy.
-Instead of weighting all values uniformly in the statistics computation, one can exponentially decay the weight of older values.
-Thus the e.g. current mean is predominantly based on more recent values.
+Instead of weighting all values uniformly in the statistics computation, one can exponentially decay the weight of older values given a provided decay rate.
+Thus, one can regulate in how far the e.g. current mean is based on recent or old values.

-The Python `RunStats`_ module was designed for these cases by providing a pair of classes for computing online summary statistics and online linear regression in a single pass.
+The Python `RunStats`_ module was designed for these cases by providing classes for computing online summary statistics and online linear regression in a single pass.
 Summary objects work on sequences which may be larger than memory or disk space permit.
 They may also be efficiently combined together to create aggregate summaries.